Kitware/vtk-js/BREAKING_CHANGES.md

+## From 25.x to 26

+- **ResliceCursorWidget**: vtkResliceCursorContextRepresentation is deprecated and removed.
+Instead, a `vtkSphereHandleRepresentation` is used for `rotation` and `center` handles, and a `vtkLineHandleRepresenttion` is used for the axes. `rotateLineInView()` now takes an axis name (string, e.g. 'XinY') instead of a substate.

 ## From 24.x to 25

 - **math**: For functions calling math functions for computations with matrices, the format must now be number[] or Matrix as defined in the typescript definitions.